rlevine/droplet_video_analyzer/README.md

 ```
 Provides additional console output, highlights the possible label areas for all droplets and
-shows the droplet sequnce for label positioning from the center of the frame.
+shows the droplet sequence for label positioning from the center of the frame.

 ```
  --test                Ignore command line parameters and read them from